Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 Zucchini is a popular vegetable in Mediterranean cuisine, one of the healthiest and most versatile diets in the world.
 People add it raw to salads or saute it as a side dish.

 The reality is there are many ways to enjoy zucchini, either raw or cooked.
 A side dish of sauteed zucchini, for example, is a healthier substitute for potatoes.
-Zucchini also has less impact on blood sugar than potatoes.
+Zucchini also has less impact on blood sugar than potatoes, making it a smart choice if you have type 2 diabetes or prediabetes.

-So, enjoying a side dish of zucchini is better for your metabolic health than eating a plate of potatoes.
+As nutritionists point out, enjoying a side dish of zucchini is better for your metabolic health than eating a plate of potatoes.
+Plus, zucchini is more nutritious.

 Plus, zucchini is a good source of vitamin A, vitamin C, vitamin B6, thiamine, potassium, and magnesium, and is low in carbohydrates, fat, and calories.
 (6) It contains natural carotenoids like zeaxanthin and lutein that are beneficial for eye health.
 (7)